Beyond Rewards in Reinforcement Learning for Cyber Defence: Background

 \subsubsection{Training reliability}

-To evaluate the impact of reward function on training reliability in ACD agents, we build upon the quantitative RL training reliability metrics proposed by~\citet{chan2019measuring} based on dispersion variability i.e., the width of the mean episodic rewards distribution.
+To evaluate the impact of reward function on training reliability, we build upon the quantitative RL training reliability metrics proposed by~\citet{chan2019measuring} based on dispersion variability i.e., the width of the mean episodic rewards distribution.

 \paragraph{Dispersion variability across time (DT)} measures the stability of RL training across time.
 Smooth monotonic policy improvements offer the lowest $DT$ scores, indicating high reliability during training and lowered computational costs. $DT$ is measured by averaging the inter-quartile range (IQR) within a sliding window along each detrended training curve.
-Detrending ensures positive trends in policy improvement do not influence the metric and is calculated using differencing (i.e., $y^\prime_t = y_t - y_{t-1}$).
+Detrending ensures positive trends in policy improvement do not influence the metric and is calculated using differencing of the training curve, $y^\prime_t = y_t - y_{t-1}$, where $y_t$ is the mean episodic reward at evaluation step $t$.
 Where $I$ denotes the total number of runs, the average DT across multiple runs is calculated:

 \paragraph{Dispersion variability across runs (DR)} measures the reproducibility of RL training across multiple runs.
 Low DR indicates high consistency between training runs, meaning fewer total training runs are required to discover the best performing agents.
-DR is measured by averaging IQR across multiple training runs at each evaluation step, ensuring the metric captures differences resulting from random initialisation or environment stochasticity.
+DR is measured by averaging IQR across multiple training runs at each evaluation step, ensuring the metric captures differences resulting from random initialisation and environment stochasticity.
 Let $\bar{R_i}$ denote the mean episodic reward over some window of training run $i$, and $\{\bar{R_1}, \bar{R_2}, \ldots, \bar{R_I}\}$ the set of all such $\bar{R_i}$ across $I$ total runs, then: